 This October, Indigenous Business Month will celebrate five years of showcasing the talent and depth of Aboriginal and Torres Strait Islander entrepreneurs from a variety of business sectors.

-The events aims to ignite conversations about Indigenous business development and innovation focusing on this year’s theme Indigenous Ingenuity.
+The events aim to ignite conversations about Indigenous business development and innovation focusing on this year’s theme Indigenous Ingenuity.
 Indigenous Ingenuity is all around us.
 Led by Elders, Aboriginal and Torres Strait Islander people have been creating new and clever ways of doing things for thousands of years.

 Ingenuity is seen in the many Indigenous businesses around the country from urban, regional and remote locations.
 It is seen in each and every Aboriginal and Torres Strait Islander business owner, working hard to build financial independence, and it shines through the many hard-working family businesses balancing business demands in the context of family and community life, creating a legacy of success.
 Ingenuity radiates from young Aboriginal and Torres Strait Islander entrepreneurs, whose contributions inspire us all.

-Indigenous Business Month co-founder Professor Michelle Evans and Kim Cheater from PwC Australia will be on the PwC & Murra Boost Initiative selection panel.
+Indigenous Business Month Co-Founder Professor Michelle Evans and Kim Cheater from PwC Australia will be on the PwC & Murra Boost Initiative selection panel.

-“We are proud to have partnered with PwC over the past four years to help grow capacity of some phenomenal Indigenous businesses.
+“We are proud to have partnered with PwC over the past four years to help grow the capacity of some phenomenal Indigenous businesses.
 More so than ever before we need to showcase the diversity and Indigenous business leadership of the Indigenous business sector and to celebrate their success,” said Associate Professor Michelle Evans, Program Director of the MURRA program and co-founder of Indigenous Business Month.

 - Indigenous business – 51% majority owned.

 - The business issue identified will allow for future growth in the business.